 The 100-year (and 500-year if required in the scope of work) floodplain boundaries shall be delineated to depict the flood elevations from the HEC-RAS analysis.
-The 100-year flood boundaries should be continuous through bridges with 100-year capacity, but not continuous through culverts.
+The 100-year flood boundaries should be continuous through bridges with 100-year capacity, but not continuous through culverts that have 100-year capacity.
 Identify any overtopping with notes on the map.

-Floodway boundaries for the 0.5-foot and 1.0-foot rise floodways (if required by the scope of work) shall be developed to reflect the results of the floodway analysis.
+Floodway boundaries for the 0.5-foot rise floodway (if required by the scope of work) shall be developed to reflect the results of the floodway analysis.
 There should be no additional encroachment for a floodway along stream reaches where: